lnferris/ocean_data_tools/README.md

 # ocean_data_tools
-Scripts that pull data from the local directory or an online server (THREDDS, OPeNDAP, FTP), write them into data structures, and do some basic plotting.
-Please consider acknowledgment or collaboration (lnferris@alum.mit.edu) if you find these to be useful to your project.
+Scripts that pull data from the local directory or an online server (THREDDS, OPeNDAP, FTP), write them into data structures, and do some basic plotting. **Please consider acknowledgment or collaboration (lnferris@alum.mit.edu) if you find these to be useful to your project.** Also feel free to email me with questions or if you find a bug.
+Thank you!

 Copyright (c) 2018 lnferris